tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 Figure :ref:`fig-lte-ffr-scheduling` shows the sequence diagram of scheduling process with FR algorithm.
-In the beginning of scheduling process, scheduler asks FR entity for avaiable RBGs.
+In the beginning of scheduling process, scheduler asks FR entity for available RBGs.
 According to implementation FR returns all RBGs available in cell or filter them based on its policy.
 Then when trying to assign some RBG to UE, scheduler asks FR entity if this RBG is allowed for this UE.
 When FR returns true, scheduler